 Tiny, but mighty knowledge.
 You know… won’t stop talking with all the knowledge in the world with lots of caffeine. 😆

 Lessons You Can Learn from a chihuahua

-Share your knowledge with your clients by finding out their needs and really explain how that would work.
-Find and be up to date on new locations, lighting, and details.
-A lot of people do appreciate that detail-oriented.
+Share your knowledge with your clients by finding out their needs and really explain how things will work.
+Find and be up-to-date on new locations, lighting, and details.
+A lot of people do appreciate that detail-orientation.

 How to leverage your chihuahua-ness as a photographer to get more bookings

-Blog post, blog post, and blog posts for everything a client ever wants to know about!
+Blog posts, blog posts, and blog posts for everything a client ever wants to know about!
 Make sure to add that “book now” button on each page, and follow up with an email that directly relates to how they found you and what they are looking for!
 (Maybe direct them to a few more blog posts. haha)

 The best type of ads if you are a chihuahua: SEO